RasaHQ/helpdesk-assistant/README.md

 `snow_pw` - The password of the service account this action code will use to open a incident.

-1. Setup a virtualenv of your choice ensuring to use python3 then run the following in seperate terminal/shell windows:
+Setup a virtualenv of your choice ensuring to use python3 then run the following in seperate terminal/shell windows:

 Terminal 1 - Action Server
 ```
 source venv/bin/activate
-pip install rasa
-pip install rasa-sdk
+pip install -r requirements.txt
 deactivate
 source venv/bin/activate
 rasa run actions --actions actions